duyquang91/ai_engineering/deterministic_gate.md

 In AI engineering, a gate  means a decision/checkpoint at the end of the loop to determines whether the loop is done.
 For example: after generating the Swift codes, we want to make sure it follows the [Airbnb Swift Style Guide](https://github.com/airbnb/swift).

 The gate can be implemented by the prompt engineering.
 For example, spawn a sub agent & use official [skill](https://swift.airbnb.tech/skill) to evaluate the new code gen. The skill by itself mostly declate the style guide so sub agent can use to compare & check.
-> Why sub agent?
-The main loop agent evaluates its result cause the bias, the decision is mostly pass!

 ```mermaid
 flowchart LR